sebastiantoh/tp/docs/DeveloperGuide.md

 - `meeting add` - Adds a meeting to the meeting list.
 - `meeting delete` - Delete a meeting from the meeting list.
 - `meeting edit` - Edit a meeting from the meeting list.
-- `meeting list` - Display the list of all meetings in the user interface
+- `meeting list` - Display the list of all meetings in the user interface.

-#### Parsing of commands
+#### Parsing of commands within the `Logic` component

 The parsing of commands begins once the `LogicManager` receives and tries to execute the user input.

-1. An `AddressBookParser` will if the command is meetings-related.
-The `AddressBookParser` will then create a `MeetingCommandsParser`
+1. An `AddressBookParser` will check if the command is meetings-related.
+The `AddressBookParser` will then create a `MeetingCommandsParser`.
 3. The `MeetingCommandsParser` will check what type of command it is and create the corresponding parsers as follows:
     - `meeting add` command: `AddCommandParser`
     - `meeting delete` command: `DeleteCommandParser`